OpaxIV/drm_in_games/easyanticheat/analysis.md

 During the analysis, the goal is to identify individual obfuscated components in the Easy Anti-Cheat binary.
 At the beginning, the graph view shall be used to get a broad idea and in a further step some obfuscated components of the binary shall be analysed in details.
 Furthermore the obfuscation technique of each of these components shall be identified.
 Finally the broad way of functioning of this binary shall be stated.
 The binary has been analysed with the reverse engineering tool IDA64.

-@fabio: rewrite.
-Idea is to identify obfuscated code and MAYBE understand what the binary does.

 ### Before you start
 #### Useful IDA64 Shortcuts
 - `F5` on a Function - Generate Pseudocode